 - Pressure Assist Toilet

-Some toilets use a combination of low flow, duel flush, and pressure assist to create a conservation-friendly commode.
-Low flow toilets are designed to use significantly less water than older models, whereas duel flush toilets customize each flush for either solid or liquid waste.
+Some toilets use a combination of low flow, dual flush, and pressure assist to create a conservation-friendly commode.
+Low-flow toilets are designed to use significantly less water than older models, whereas dual flush toilets customize each flush for either solid or liquid waste.
 Pressure-assist toilets use an air cartridge to push water from the tank, which means using as little as one gallon per flush.
 With thousands of gallons a year in water savings at stake, a toilet reno is a must for water-conscious homeowners.

 Luckily, with innovations in water-saving technology, it’s easy to drastically cut back on water consumption without sacrificing performance.
 And, compared to other home updates, purchasing and installing water-saving products is relatively cheap and promises big savings on your water and energy bills.
 Whether you’re conserving water for your wallet, the environment, or state regulations upgrading bathroom fixtures can make a positive impact.